ipilcher/fdf/doc/filter-api.md

   response it received, this data structure is used to determine the network to which the response should be forwarded (if any).

-* The [IP set filter](ipset-filter.md) adds the source address and source port of any packets that it processes to a kernel IP set.
+* The [IP set](ipset-filter.md) and [nftables set](nftset-filter.md) filters add
+  the source address and source port of any packets that they processe to a kernel IP set or nftables set.

 The match function must conform to the following (rather ugly) definition.